The rapid intervention team in a supra-regional hospital context: an environmental scan and a unique case study

 Online survey with nurses and respiratory therapists

-The data were coded according to the following themes:
+The data was coded according to the following themes:

 Signs and symptoms of clinical deterioration